Bethel-nz/sonar/Readme.md

 # 🚀 Sonar: Event Tracking System

-Sonar is an open-source event tracking and notification system that helps you monitor your application workflows in real-time through Discord and Telegram.
+Sonar is an open-source self hostable event tracking and notification system that helps you monitor your application workflows in real-time through Discord and Telegram.

 ## 🌟 Features

+- **Self-Hostable**: Sonar is completely open-sourced and self-hostable, you own your own data
 - **Real-time Notifications**: Instant updates about your workflow events
 - **Multiple Services**: Support for both Discord and Telegram
 - **Type-Safe SDK**: Built with TypeScript for reliable integration